Transition to College Academic Program

-Students at Landmark’s Transition-to-College Program take two courses and a series of workshops that introduce them to college-level work and to the learning strategies required to meet academic expectations.
+Students at Landmark’s Transition-to-College Program will be exposed to a typical college lecture, engage in seminars that will allow them to effectively engage in college-level work and introduce them learning strategies that will allow them to better meet academic expectations.

 - Create a plan of action to support their transition to college.

 - Discover strategies for working with the different types of teaching styles and formats they will experience in college.

 - Become familiar with the requirements for academic writing, including structure and organization, diction, source citation and mechanics.

 - Practice process strategies for approaching academic writing tasks.

 - Review and practice the study skills essential for success in introductory college courses, including note-taking, active reading, test-preparation and time-management.

 - Explore the nature of learning disabilities in general, including the neurological basis of learning disabilities and ADHD, and the public laws that cover learning disabilities at the postsecondary level.

 - Discover personal learning strengths and difficulties as the basis for strategy development, self-advocacy and the use of college resources.